Abe Elimimian: Hawaii

 Elimimian was hired as the secondary coach at his alma mater Hawaii in 2015.
 He served as the defensive play-caller for the team's match-up against Louisiana–Monroe after defensive coordinator Tom Mason was reassigned to an administrative role.
 He was retained by newly hired head coach and former Warrior teammate Nick Rolovich in 2016, and changed from secondary coach to coaching exclusively cornerbacks in 2018 following the hire of Corey Batoon.
 Following Rolovich's departure from Hawaii in 2020, Elimimian was retained by new head coach Todd Graham and was also given the title of recruiting coordinator.

+Elimimian and Hawaii parted ways prior to the start of the 2023 season.

 Personal life

-Born in Calabar, Nigeria and raised in Los Angeles, Elimimian is the son of a retired professor.
+Born in Calabar, Nigeria, and raised in Los Angeles, Elimimian is the son of a retired professor.
 His brother Solomon was a linebacker who also played at Hawaii and was the first pure defensive player to win the CFL's Most Outstanding Player Award and the first player to win three different CFL awards.